kapitanov/chip8vm/README.md

 > and was initally used on the COSMAC VIP and Telmac 1800 8-bit microcomputers to make game programming easier.
 > CHIP-8 programs are run using a CHIP-8 virtual machine.

-## Limitations

-This emulator doesn't support audio so far.

 ## Compiling and Running

 Requires make and Golang: